 Owners of The Barbershop (one of Sydney’s best hidden bars), Mike Enright and Julian Train are continuing to explore their love for alleyway hideouts with the opening of their latest venture, The Duke of Clarence.
-Inspired by the refinement of 19th Century England, The Duke of Clarence is opening this month, right next to The Barbershop.
+Inspired by the refinement of 19th Century England, The Duke of Clarence is opening Monday 4th December, right next to The Barbershop.

 From the highest shire to the lowest county, Mike and Julian have rummaged through the mother country in search of objects that will recreate an authentic taste of England.
 From the window to the wall, the pair have returned with items over 100 years old.
 Even the floorboards date back to the 1850s.

 Under the watchful eye of a portrait of The Duke of Clarence himself, the warmly lit bar is hoping to transport bar-hoppers to the days of Great Britannia.
 In collaboration with Sara Matthews, the lauded film set designer behind such visual masterpieces as Moulin Rouge and Ned Kelly, Enright and Train are determined to establish the feel of “a proper pub”.

 Fitted with a 12-metre long timber table, oak wood panelling, a library corner and a fireplace, Enright says that The Duke of Clarence is “a real English boozer”.
 Of course it wouldn’t be a boozer without the booze!
 With a list 500 spirits strong The Duke of Clarence looks set to deliver on its promise.